$2,000 Prize for Best Proposal from a First-time Biographer

 The prize is given in memory of Hazel Rowley (1951-2011), born in London, educated in England and Australia, and a long-time resident of the United States.
 A BIO enthusiast from its inception, Rowley understood the need for biographers to help and support one another.
 Before her untimely death, she had written four distinguished books: Christina Stead: A Biography; Richard Wright: The Life and Times; Tȇte-à-Tȇte: Simone de Beauvoir and Jean-Paul Sartre,; and Franklin and Eleanor: An Extraordinary Marriage.
 Her award-winning and critically acclaimed biographies have been translated into twelve languages.
 Rowley was a passionate advocate for the art and craft of biography, a writer of exacting standards, and a generous friend to fellow biographers.

-The prize will be given for the sixth time at the next BIO conference, May 16, 2020.
+The prize will be given for the sixth time in May 2020.
 Judges for the 2020 prize are distinguished biographers Carla Kaplan, Dean King, and Imani Perry and agent Susan Rabiner.

 The Hazel Rowley Prize was given for the first time in 2014 to Holly Van Leuven for her proposal for a biography of actor Ray Bolger.
 She subsequently sold the book to Oxford University Press.
 In 2016, Robert Marshall won the prize for his proposal for a biography of New Age author Carlos Castañeda.
 The 2017 prizewinner was Diana Parsell for her proposal for a biography of Eliza Ruhamah Scidmore, who had an idea to plant Japanese cherry trees in Washington, D.C., and made it happen.
 The 2018 winner of the award, Andrew D. Scrimgeour, is working on a book entitled The Man Who Tried to Save Jesus: Robert W. Funk and The Jesus Seminar—about one of the most controversial figures in modern biblical scholarship.
 Barbara Fisher won in 2019 for her proposal for a biography of the influential cultural critic Lionel Trilling.